tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 #### Positive Externalities
-Some positive externalities in the oil and gas industry include
+Some positive externalities in the oil and gas industry include economics benefits, increased productivity and means of globalisation.